ph1-xyz/Phazerville-Wiki/Dual-Quantizer.md

 | CV In          | Ch 1 Unquantized CV |     Ch 2 Unquantized CV       |
 | Output         |          Ch 1 Quantized CV           |        Ch 2 Quantized CV          |

-Note Each channel begins in continuous operation.
+Note: Each channel begins in continuous operation.
 That is, the incoming CV is quantized at a rate of about 16667 times per second.
 This might result in undesirable slippage between notes, so clocked operation is available on a per-channel basis.

 To enter clocked operation, send a clock signal to a digital input.
 A clock icon will appear next to the selector for the corresponding channel to indicate that that quantizer is in clocked mode.